-- Part One: The selected-response items are designed with the expectation of response time up to 60 minutes, and the constructed-response item is designed with the expectation of a response up to 60 minutes. - Part Two: The selected-response items are designed with the expectation of response time up to 75 minutes, and the constructed-response item is designed with the expectation of a response up to 60 minutes. - Part Three: The selected-response items are designed with the expectation of response time up to 60 minutes.
+- Part One: The selected-response items are designed with the expectation of a response time of up to 60 minutes, and the constructed-response item is designed with the expectation of a response time of up to 60 minutes. - Part Two: The selected-response items are designed with the expectation of a response time of up to 75 minutes, and the constructed-response item is designed with the expectation of a response time of up to 60 minutes. - Part Three: The selected-response items are designed with the expectation of a response time of up to 60 minutes.